StreamAMG/streamamg-sdk-ios/PlayKitReadme.md

 # Change Log

 All notable changes to this project will be documented in this section.

+### 0.7 - Picture in Picture
+- Added 'enablePictureInPicture' function
+- Added protocol for picture in picture if required
+- Expose Casting URL

 ### 0.6 - State listeners
 - Added state listeners for PlayKit